gldog/anonymize_jira_users/README.md

                             If at least one user was anonymized, trigger a background re-index.

-## Parameters for command "write-config-template"
+## Options for command "write-config-template"

       -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}